repans/Google-IT-Support-Professional-Certificate/Technical-Support-Fundamentals/Week-6/Graded-Quiz-Troubleshooting-Best-Practices.md

 - [ ] Being fast.

+### 05. Consider the following case study:

+You receive a phone call from a remote user, saying they cannot connect to the company server.
+The user is in a rush and is frustrated.
+You take the call and start your interaction with the user.
+The user, having some computer knowledge, tells you what steps they perform to try to solve the problem.
+In order to find the root cause, you need to re-try some of the same steps the user performed.
+Which of the following is the best way to communicate with the user the steps you want to perform?

+- [ ] Acknowledging the steps the user did and go radio silence while you evaluate the problem.
+- [x] Saying, “Sorry for inconveniencing you, I know that you already did some of these steps, but in order to find the root cause, I will need you to perform some of them again.”
+- [ ] Saying, “Let us start working on your problem.
+Please do the following steps.”
+- [ ] Telling the user you can not trust what they have done and need to start your own troubleshooting.

 ### 06. The IT documentation should be: (select all that apply)

 - [ ] Only in printed format